bchewy/compress/README.md

 ## Notes

-- All processing is done client-side; no files are uploaded to a server
+- PDF compression is done client-side; no files are uploaded to a server for compression
+- For OCR functionality, files are temporarily uploaded to S3 and automatically deleted after processing
 - Large PDFs may take more time to process
 - Text quality is dependent on the selected DPI and image quality settings

+## Architecture

+This application has been converted from a vanilla HTML/JavaScript app to a Next.js application:

+- **Frontend**: React components with hooks for state management
+- **Backend**: Next.js API routes for AWS configuration
+- **Styling**: Global CSS (preserved from original design)
+- **PDF Processing**: Client-side using PDF.js and pdf-lib
+- **OCR**: Mistral AI integration with AWS S3 for temporary storage